 As a study group we have no actual sensei in site, but we are sponsored and guided through the South Carolina Renmei by Aaron Blackwell sensei 7th Dan Kyoshi and Reiko Blackwell 5th dan Renshi.
 Twice a year or more he held seminars to improve our technique.

-Although we do not have a maximum practice age, we currently only accept applicants over 15 years of age.
+Although we do not have a maximum practice age, we currently only accept applicants over 16 years of age for safety reasons.
 Students under 18 years of age will need parental consent.

-Read with close attention FAQ section, Protocols and Etiquette before come in.
-If you don't have the kyudogi (uniform), wear black or navy sports pants, white socks and white t-shirt.
+Read with close attention FAQ section, Protocols and Etiquette before coming in.
+If you don't have the kyudo-gi (uniform), wear black or navy sports pants, white socks and white t-shirt.